IanLKaplan/s3logreader/README.md

 ## S3 Web Server Logfile Analysis

-Web sites hosted on Amazon Web Services S3 are low cost and support very high bandwidth (Athough there are [probably limits](https://www.theguardian.com/lifeandstyle/2014/dec/17/kim-kardashian-butt-break-the-internet-paper-magazine)).
+Web sites hosted on Amazon Web Services S3 are low cost and support very high bandwidth (athough there are [probably limits](https://www.theguardian.com/lifeandstyle/2014/dec/17/kim-kardashian-butt-break-the-internet-paper-magazine)).

 AWS allows logging to be turned on for a web site.
 The web log files are stored in a separate bucket.
 For example, the web logs for
 [topstonesoftware.com](www.topstonesoftware.com) are stored in a bucket that I named topstonesoftware.logs.
 Logs that are older than